domGitDev/vortex-indicator-gpu/README.md

     - times.txt (this values depends on timeframe choosen)

 # DATA ALIGNMENT

-    In order for the kelner work for multi symbols at once, data points count for all symbols should match.
+    For each given symbol program reads its data from ./data folder In order for the kelner work for multi symbols at once, data points count for all symbols should match.

+# OUTPUT

+    - The program outputs to ./output folder indicators files per symbols
+    - Output data format [date, time, TR14, -VI14, +VI14]